All posts

 How long does it take for a horse to settle into a new yard?
 It varies.
 Some horses settle within a few days; others take three to four weeks.
 Don't change diet or routine more than necessary during this period, and keep the yard owner informed about your horse's normal behaviour so they can spot anything unusual.

 Should I tell my current yard why I'm leaving?
-You're not obligated to, but if the reason is something addressable — a specific issue rather than a fundamental mismatch — it's worth raising once with the yard owner before deciding to leave.
+You're not obligated to, but if the reason is something addressable, a specific issue rather than a fundamental mismatch, raise it once with the yard owner before deciding to leave.
 If the decision is final, a professional and neutral explanation is fine: "it's not the right fit for us at the moment" is sufficient.